 Current Northeastern students wishing to transfer into the School of Architecture may start taking required classes for the major in the fall semester.
 A limited number of required first year classes will also be offered in the spring semester (ARCH1110; ARCH1310) and in summer (ARCH1120; ARCH1320) for internal transfers only.
 Upon completing these classes, student will then be expected to follow the standard course sequence for the remainder of the program.

-Internal transfer students need to meet with the undergraduate advisors for architecture, either Luke Cady (for students with last name from A-F), Jocelyn Townshend (for students G-N), or Alison Ottaviano (for students with last name O-Z) to start the process.
+Internal transfer students need to meet with the undergraduate advisors for architecture, either Jocelyn Townshend (for students H-N), or Alison Ottaviano (for students with last name A-G and O-Z) to start the process.

 Students need to complete a Provisional Acceptance form and a Program of Study Petition form.
 Please note that because ARCH 1000 and ARCH 1110 are specifically open to architecture majors only, transfer students need the architecture advisors to register them for those classes.
 Students will be registered for these classes subject to availability of openings.

-To be officially admitted into the Architecture program students must have a cumulative 3.2 overall GPA after having completed the first year of architecture courses [ARCH 1110, 1120, 1310, 1320].
-To be officially admitted into the Urban Landscape program students must have a cumulative 3.0 overall GPA after having completed the first year of architecture courses [ARCH 1110, 1120, 1310, 1320].
+To be officially admitted into the Architecture program or the Urban Landscape program, students must have a cumulative 2.5 overall GPA after having completed the first year of architecture courses [ARCH 1110, 1120, 1310, 1320].

 ACADEMIC PROGRESSION STANDARDS FOR INTERNAL TRANSFERS

-After being accepted in to the major and completing the first year with a cumulative GPA of 3.2, a minimum GPA of 2.500 is required to remain in the major.
+After being accepted in to the major, a minimum GPA of 2.500 is required to remain in the major.
 Students below these averages will not be allowed to continue in the major.
 To graduate, a student must have a minimum 2.500 GPA in architecture.

 Students who are currently enrolled in other academic institutions and wish to transfer into the School of Architecture are considered External Transfers.